Skip to Content

 • height

-In addition to these points, weight and it's relation to the size of each block is something that can be discussed when building the Pink Tower.
-The cubes are meant to be carried individually to a child's workspace.
-This is in part, so they can get a better sense of the size and weigh of each cube.
+In addition to these points, weight and its relation to the size of each block is something that can be discussed when building the Pink Tower.

 This material is designed to help children gain a sense of sequence.
 It also serves as an introduction to the decimal system.

-While this isn't something that is discussed with a 3 year old, handling and stacking the pink cubes and working with the activity extensions are introducing a child to the concepts of volume and the third power (cubing).
+While this isn't something that is discussed with a 3-year-old, handling and stacking the pink cubes and working with the activity extensions are introducing a child to the concepts of volume and the third power (cubing).

 Pink Tower and Brown Stair